 The Particle IDE is where IoT magic all comes together.
 From the one area you can manage your army of Internet connected devices, update firmware and explore open source resources from the best maker friendly brands / people around the world.

 Here you can view the device ID and the firmware version that it's on here.
-Now we've got the console and we've covered the console in a previous tutorial so check out our getting started with the Particle Cloud, we go into it in a bit more depth there, and then we've got settings, which is your account settings, your access tokens, you can reset that, change your password, etc etc.
+Now we've got the console, so we've covered the console in a previous tutorial, check out our Getting Started with the Particle Cloud, go into it in a bit more depth there, and then we've got settings, which is your account settings, your access tokens, you can reset that, change your password, etc etc.

 So let's go ahead and write a program, I've got my photon board here, and we're going to write the hello world of electronics, which is a blink program, so there's an on board LED here, D7, you can see that, and we're just going to write a program that turns it on, waits for half a second, turns it off, waits for half a second, so it's just going to be blinking.

 So let's go ahead and plug it in with our micro USB cable, now even though I'm connecting it to the computer with the USB cable like you would an Arduino, we're actually going to go into programming it over the air, so we're going to send our code via our WiFi connection onto the board.

 So I've actually already got this code pre-loaded onto it as you can see, but we'll go through writing it and flashing it from scratch, so I've created an example here called Blink Example Demo, so it's really simple, we're just declaring thePin D7 is set as an output.
 Then, the pin is set high and we wait for a second.
 After that, the pin is set low and we wait for another second.
 This process is looped in our main loop.